 Tong is the oldest of five children, and grew up working side-by-side with his immigrant parents in their family’s Chinese restaurant.
 He and his wife, Elizabeth, live in Stamford with their three children and too many pets.
 Elizabeth is Vice President of Tax for North America for Diageo Corporation.

 Deputy Attorney General

-Margaret Q. (Peggy) Chapple was appointed by Attorney General William Tong to serve as Deputy Attorney General for the Connecticut Office of the Attorney General.
+Eileen Meskill was appointed by Attorney General William Tong in January 2023 to serve as the Deputy Attorney General for the Connecticut Office of the Attorney General.

 ANTORIA D. HOWARD

 Assistant Deputy Attorney General for Administration and Management

 Antoria Howard serves as the Assistant Deputy Attorney General for Administration and Management, a position she has held since 2013.

 In this role, Antoria is responsible for the overall management of the staff of the Office of the Attorney General, including overseeing the budget of the office, as well as human resources.
 She also is responsible for staff development, professional training, office policies and procedures.
 Antoria is a faculty and advisory board member of the National Association of Attorneys General Training and Research Institute (NAGTRI).

 Antoria joined the Office of the Attorney General in 1997 as a member of the Public Safety Department, where she represented the Connecticut State Police and the Connecticut Department of Correction, among other agencies, in state and federal court.

 In 2001, Antoria transferred to the Employment Rights Department, a newly-created department established to handle all employment-related matters for all state agencies.
 There, she defended state agencies, employees, and officials in court and at administrative agencies in employment discrimination actions.
 Antoria is an excellent litigator with extensive experience trying many state and federal court cases to verdict.